holman/dotfiles/README.markdown

 ###fun
 - `cloudapp` uploads any file to [CloudApp](http://getcloudapp.com).
-- `gifme` is a command-line animated GIF generator.
-It's also amazing.

 ##moar custom
 There are a few things I use to make my life awesome.
 They're not a required